tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ### Algorithm

-The following algorithms are supported for the JWT header/signature:

-* RS256
-* RS384
-* RS512
-* PS256
-* PS384
-* PS512

-All of these algorithms use the private RSA key to sign the JWT, but vary in how they execute. `RS256`, the most widely supported algorithm, features in following code examples.
+Our examples use, and we recommend, RS256 algorithm. this is a list of supported ones: RS256, RS384, RS512, PS256, PS384, PS512

 ### Claims

+These are like options/data you can send with the JWT token.

 * **sub** - _(required)_ Unique string to identify the user.
 This can be a database ID, hashed email address, or similar identifier.
 * **name** - _(required)_ Full name of the user that will be used for presentation inside Tiny Drive.
 When the user uploads a file, this name is presented as the creator of that file.
 * **https://claims.tiny.cloud/drive/root** - (optional) Full path to a tiny drive specific root for example "/johndoe".
 The user won't be able to see or manage files outside this configured root path.

+## Step by step
+Follow these steps in order to setup your own JWT endpoint.

+ 1. Setup a JWT endpoint on your server, this could be a simple page using one of the examples below.
+ 2. Configure the `tinydrive_token_provider` to that endpoint.
+ 3. Make sure you copy the private key into the example code.
+ 4. You should be good to go now.

+ > The JWT Endoint should examine your systems sessions in order to verify your user has access to your system.

+## Need help?
+We recommend reading up and trying to understand how JWT works, you need some basic skills in order to implement Tiny Drive.
+This can be tricky, if you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, contact our support.

-## PHP token provider example
+## PHP token provider endpoint example

 This example uses the [Firebase JWT library](https://github.com/firebase/php-jwt) provided through the Composer dependency manager.
 The private key should be the private key that was generated through your Tiny Account.

-Each service requires different claims to be provided.
-The following example shows the sub and name claims needed for Tiny Drive.
+### jwt.php ###

 ```php
 <?php